rahulkrishy/CPT_C/README.md

 ### C_Practice:

-This section provides a collection of coding exercises aimed at helping you master key concepts.
-Practice challenges are included for:
+This Folder provides a collection of coding exercises aimed at helping you master key concepts.

 - **Array**
 - **Patterns**